websanova/easycache/README.md

 Actually this one has nothing to do with caching but it's a common feature I use along with `flush` and `reset`.

 It performs a full recount rather than an increment or decrement.
-This is for more accurate counting as `total` counts can get off easy from errors in code.
-Perhaps not need on each request but also useful in a command to reset totals.
+This is for more accurate counting as `total` counts can be off easily when errors occur.
+Perhaps not needed on each request but also useful in a command to reset totals.

 ~~~
 $item = Item::cache($id);